AnyLog-co/documentation/file commands.md

 Example:
 <pre>
-file copy !err_dir/data.json !!prep_dir/json.data
+file copy !err_dir/data.json !prep_dir/json.data
 </pre>
 In the example above the file ```data.json``` from the ```!err_dir``` was copied to the ```!prep_dir``` and named ```json.data```.

 ## Copy files between nodes in the network

-Users can copy files from a remote node to the local node or from the local node to a remote node.
+Users can copy files from the local node to a remote node and from a remote node to the local node.

-The command ***file copy*** copies a file from the local node to a remote node.
+* The command ***file copy*** copies a file (or files) from the local node to a remote node.
-The command ***file get*** copies a file  from a remote node to the local node.
+* The command ***file get*** copies a file (or files) from a remote node to the local node.

-To transfer the files, users specify the remote node using ***run client (IP:Port)*** instruction whereas the IP:Port is the address of the remote node.
+The remote node is identified by specifying the IP and Port of the remote node using the command directive: ***run client (IP:Port)***.

 ## File copy from a local node to a remote node